Riyapun/sign-language-ml/README.md

 A machine learning-based system that translates hand sign gestures into readable text and audio output.
 This project is aimed at helping individuals with hearing or speech disabilities communicate more effectively through gesture recognition using a webcam.

+2. ##Short Description:

+A machine learning-based system that captures hand gestures using a webcam, recognizes sign language through a trained model, and translates it into text or speech to aid communication for individuals with hearing or speech difficulties.

 ## Project Summary

 This is a final-year BCA Data Science project that focuses on real-time sign language detection using self-collected hand gesture data.
 The system captures hand gestures,